-As you have probably seen by now, our September 2014 issue features cover artwork by Brooklyn-based painter, Jenny Morgan.
-All summer, we feel like we have been getting to know Morgan, and now as the summer comes to a close, she will open a solo show, "The Golden Hour," at Plus Gallery in Denver on September 11, 2014.
+As you have probably seen by now, our September 2014 issue featured cover artwork by Brooklyn-based painter, Jenny Morgan.
+All summer, we feel like we have been getting to know Morgan, and now as the summer comes to a close, she opened a solo show, "The Golden Hour," at Plus Gallery in Denver on September 11, 2014.
 The show marks her fifth solo show at Plus Gallery.

 Juxtapoz // Friday, August 08, 2014